chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This page explains advanced features, some players may not understand everything in this page.
 {.is-warning}

-Wubby Logic is the second-most important thing in your wubby worlds, They can do mostly anything such as changing block colors, moving blocks, and even custom NPC movement.
+Wubby Logic is the second-most important thing in your wubby worlds, They can do mostly anything such as:
+- Changing block colors
+- Moving blocks / platforms
+- Custom NPC movement

 Here are some useful links for wiring:
 - [Easing functions *Contains most easing types with directions.*](https://easings.net/)